Andrew Vaughn Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.96 team ERA ranks 10th among all MLB pitching staffs.
+- The Mariners have a 3.94 team ERA that ranks 10th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.